-It is very important to note that once a value has been hashed, it is impossible to obtain a clear-text value of the stored password.
-From a security perspective this is an ideal situation.
+It is very important to note that once a password has been hashed, it is impossible to obtain its clear-text value.
+From a security perspective this is ideal.
 However, it also means that the original passwords cannot be replicated or loaded onto another non-ViewDS directory (described below).